 Check the Drivers of Your System

 Check to see if your pilots are up to date.
-The most important are chipset drivers, network, audio, and BIOS drivers.
-It is also a good idea to make sure you run the latest version of Windows 10.
+The most important are chipset, network, audio, and BIOS drivers.
+It is also a good idea to ensure you run the latest version of Windows 10.

 Your first point of call is to check how current each of the controllers of your system is.
 Download the DriverView utility from Nirsoft.
 Check the version number, the installation date, the created or changed date, and the digital signature of the drivers.